Bakandesso-Sogbéni

 Bakandesso-Sogbéni is a village in western Ivory Coast.
 It is in the sub-prefecture of Foungbesso, Touba Department, Bafing Region, Woroba District.

 Bakandesso-Sogbéni was a commune until March 2012, when it became one of 1,126 communes nationwide that were abolished.

+Bakandesso, as of 2014, had approximately 1,736 residents.
+Sogbéni, during that same time period, had 875 residents, for a total of 2,611 people.